blomqma/next-rest-framework/docs/docs/getting-started.md

 import { NextRestFramework } from 'next-rest-framework';

 export const { defineCatchAllApiRoute, defineApiRoute } = NextRestFramework({
-  apiRoutesPath: 'src/pages/api' // Path to your API routes directory.
+  apiRoutesPath: 'src/pages/api', // Path to your API routes directory.
+  deniedPaths: ['/api/auth/**'] // Paths that are not using Next REST Framework if you have any.
 });
 ```